 Director, West and Central Africa and Haiti

-Jennifer Swift-Morgan is and education and governance expert with more than 15 years of experience designing, managing, and evaluating integrated projects in Sub-Saharan Africa and South Asia.
-Her technical expertise includes decentralized public policy, teacher training, civil society strengthening, early grade reading human rights, community mobilization, and non-profit management.
-Ms. Swift-Morgan has previously worked at USAID, KfW Development Bank, National Democratic Institute (NDI), and InterAction.
-As a director in the West and Central Africa region, Ms. Swift-Morgan currently supports the USAID ACCELERE!
-Project in the Democratic Republic of Congo.
+Jennifer Swift-Morgan is an education and governance expert with more than 15 years of experience designing, managing, and evaluating integrated projects in Sub-Saharan Africa and South Asia.
+Her technical expertise includes decentralized public policy, teacher training, civil society strengthening, early- grade reading, human rights, community mobilization, and non-profit management.
+Dr. Swift-Morgan has previously worked at USAID, KfW Development Bank, National Democratic Institute, and InterAction.
+As a director in Chemonics’ West and Central Africa region, Dr. Swift-Morgan currently supports USAID’s All Children Reading project in Senegal.
 She also conducts political economic analyses and provides civic engagement, local governance, and public service delivery input for the Democracy and Governance Practice.
-Ms. Swift-Morgan holds a Ph.D. in international education development from Columbia Teacher’s College.
+Dr. Swift-Morgan holds a Ph.D. in international education development from Columbia University’s Teacher’s College.

 John K. Johnson